Lavender farms in Virginia offer a beautiful and fragrant summertime experience.

 7169 Old Evergreen Rd, Appomattox, VA 24522 | Website

-When visiting the Evergreen Lavender Farm, you have to try the lavender ice cream!
+When visiting the rural community of Evergreen, you must visit the small family owned Evergreen Lavender Farm and try the lavender ice cream cone!
 It’s delicious!

 The owners put so much love into their farm and it makes it such a special place to visit.

-Their caboose store has plenty of lavender items to try.
+Their caboose store has all things lavender to try.

 As you walk around, you’ll find such cute and quiet places to sit and take in the sights and scents around you.